Air Conditioner Repair Checklist

 - Switch off power completely at the breaker or outdoor lever.

 - Remove plant rubbish around the equipment.
 Once you’ve removed larger clutter within a two-foot space, you can use a fine-bristled brush or vacuum to gingerly remove dust from the equipment’s fins.
-Warped fins can also affect capability, so you can attempt to correct them with a small knife.
+Warped fins can also affect capability.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the equipment.
 Make sure to avoid getting liquid on the fan motor.